psd-tools/psd-tools/README.rst

 if somebody doesn't like it then it should possible to build an another API (e.g. without PIL) based on lower-level decoded PSD file.

+``psd-tools`` tries not to throw away information from the original PSD file; even if the library can't parse some info, this info will be likely available somewhere as raw bytes (open a bug if this is not the case).
+This should make it possible to modify and write PSD files (currently not implemented; contributions are welcome).

 Contributing
 ------------